Zhytomyr: Jews in Zhytomyr

 The Jewish community of the region was largely destroyed in the Holocaust.
+The killing began as early as October 1941 when a majority of the city's Jews were driven from the town to destinations unknown, leaving about only 5,000 Jews.
 In the four months beginning with Himmler's 25 July 1942 orders, "all of Ukraine's shtetls and ghettos lay in ruins; around 3,000 Jewish men, women, and children were murdered by stationary and mobile SS-police units with local Ukrainian auxiliaries."

 Today, the Zhytomyr Jewish community numbers about 5,000.
 The community is a part of the "Union of Jewish Communities in Ukraine" and the city and district's rabbinate.
 Rabbi Shlomo Vilhelm, who came to the city as a Chabad emissary in 1994, serves as rabbi.
 Other Jewish institutions are also active in the city, including the Joint and its humanitarian branch "Chesed" and the Jewish Agency.

 The community has an ancient synagogue in the city center which has a mikveh.
 Chabad operates in the city various educational institutions which have residence in a village next to the city.